 Your child may be referred to specialists in child development who can do some checks and tests.

 Causes of cerebral palsy

 Cerebral palsy can happen if a baby's brain does not develop normally while they're in the womb, or is damaged during or soon after birth.

 Causes of cerebral palsy include:

 - bleeding in the baby's brain or reduced blood and oxygen supply to their brain

-- an infection caught by the mother during pregnancy
+- an infection caught during pregnancy

 - the brain temporarily not getting enough oxygen (asphyxiation) during a difficult birth

 But in many cases, the exact cause is not clear.